sergiu19996/MotoCross-Mania/README.md

-  -in the GitHub repositoryy,navigate to the Settings tab -From the source section drop-down menu select Master branch -once the master branch has been selected the page provided the ling to the completed website**
+  -in the GitHub repositoryy,navigate to the Settings tab -From the source section drop-down menu select Master branch -once the master branch has been selected the page provided the ling to the completed website** -I started off by creating a local git repo with teh command git init
+  -then at regular points I added new changes with teh command git add .
+  - then committed them to my local git staging area with git commit -m 'useful comment'
+  - then push my local git repo to the external one using git push

 # Credits